sokolovisokolovi/sokolovisokolovi/README.md

 💫 About Me:

-🔭 I’m currently working on Specdep<br>
+🔭 I’m currently working on LandPro<br>
 🌱 I’m currently learning on Stepik

 # 💻 Tech Stack: